 Well, partly right.

 Ophir has for many years had a few sensors that are designed for intermittent use.
 They are marked by two numbers like 50(150), which means it can measure 50 W continuously, or 150 W for a brief exposure (1.5 minutes in this example).
 Keeping in mind that power is energy over time, and that it is the total energy absorbed over time that causes a sensor to heat up, it should be possible to expose a sensor to “too high” power but only for a short time, and have the sensor survive the experience.
 The sensor can treat that short exposure as if it were just one long “single shot” pulse, and measure the energy of that pulse.
 Divide the energy by the (known) pulse width, and that gives the power during the pulse.
 (It can’t measure power directly this way, though, since a thermal sensor’s response time to power is itself a few seconds).
-For example, the moderate-power L40(150)A has a 4KJ energy scale (as do several other such sensors); to measure power of an 8KW beam, we can fire the laser for 0.5 seconds with the sensor in energy mode, and we’ll measure 4KJ energy in the “pulse”.
+For example, the moderate-power L40(150)A-LP2 has a 10KJ energy scale (several other sensors also have multi kJ scales); to measure power of an 8KW beam, we can fire the laser for 0.5 seconds with the sensor in energy mode, and we’ll measure 4KJ energy in the “pulse”.
 Dividing that by 0.5 seconds gives the 8KW beam power.
-Of course we then need to wait for the sensor to cool before repeating, but in some applications that may be perfectly OK.
+Of course we then need to wait for the sensor to cool before repeating, but in some applications that may be perfectly OK

-If you have the StarBright meter, you can do the above automatically, with any power sensor, using StarBright’s “Pulsed Power” function.
+If you have the StarBright meter, you can do the above automatically, with any power sensor, using StarBright’s “Pulsed Power” function where you input the pulse duration and the meter will give the readout directly in power.

 Using Your Sensor